 Red tide is patchy and the beach might be ok one day and not the next.
 There’s a website dedicated to keeping up with local conditions that you can check before you head out: https://visitbeaches.org

 We are lucky to live in a time where so many digital resources are available to keep us informed.
-That is one small consolation during this devastating bloom.
-Stay informed and keep tabs on the good science that is out there and continues to make new strides every day.
+That is one small consolation during these devastating blooms.
+Stay informed and keep tabs on the good science that is out there, which continues to develop and improve our understanding every day.

 Additional resources: Kirkpatrick, B. et al. 2004.
 Literature Review of Florida Red Tide: Implications for Human Health Effects.
 Harmful Algae 3: 99 – 115.